department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-05-26-content-validation.md

 2. Write a Jenkins scheduled job to run a script every workday at midnight: <1 day
 3. Write a script that builds only what is necessary for content validation: 1-2 days
 4. Update the script so the accessibility checks don't stop on failure: <1 day
-5. Update the script to generate a report of broken links: <1 day
-6. Update the script to generate a report of accessibility errors: <1 day
+5. Update the script to generate a report of accessibility errors: <1 day
-7. Update the scheduled job to call the content validation script: <1
+6. Update the scheduled job to call the content validation script: <1 day

 ### Alternatives